vipulDessai/game-development-notes/blender/retopology/retopology.md

 #### shrinkwrap enhancement

 - <img src="./images/shrinkwrap-optimization-settings.png" />
-    - wrap method -> Nearest Surface
+    - wrap method -> "Nearest Surface Point" or "Target Normal Project"
     - snap mode - Above Surface
     - offset can be - 0.001 m - 0.005 m
       - adjust it so that retope mesh just hovers and is slightly inside